Manage organizational alignment

 - Org chart alignment: Management hierarchies, manager responsibilities, and staff alignment will align to organizational structures.

-- Virtual teams (v-teams): Management structures and org charts remain unchanged.
+- Virtual teams: Management structures and org charts remain unchanged.
 Instead, virtual teams will be created and tasked with the required functions.

-- Mixed model: More commonly, a mixture of org chart and v-team alignment will be required to deliver on transformation goals.
+- Mixed model: More commonly, a mixture of org chart and virtual team alignment will be required to deliver on transformation goals.

 Understand required cloud functions